We always have animals looking for new homes, many of which have “special needs”. Never under-estimate the love an adopted animal has to give.

 - All Breeds

 Need a young, handsome guy in your life?
 Meet Zorro!
 This stunningly beautiful Border Collie has recently joined Speak.
 He is a young boy born on 12/6/2017.
 He gets along well with other dogs his size but due to his intense herding drive will nip them.
 Zorro is deaf, but very much a typical border collie with a great deal of energy and herding drive.
 Zorro would make an ideal candidate for someone who is interested in agility or herding trials.
 He is crate-trained, potty trained and currently working on sign language commands.
 Zorro is up-to-date on all vaccinations, is neutered, and taking monthly preventatives for heartworm, fleas, and ticks.
+I am being fostered in the South County Area of St. Louis, Missouri.
 His ideal family must be active and have herding breed experience (strongly recommended).
 His ideal family should have no children under 10 years of age and a visible fence.
 Zorro also does best with other dogs his own size (no small dogs, please).
 His foster family adores him and states he is a fun guy to have around.
 If you feel like you are an active family that could handle the energy of this sweet boy, please complete an adoption application: https://www.speakstlouis.com/forms/adoption-application/

 Meet Cricket, a beauty queen with a shimmering white coat!
-She is a two-year-old double merle Australian Shepherd.
-She is blind in one eye, but fortunate to have hearing.
-Cricket is a typical high-energy Aussie and likes to herd the other dogs, therefore we feel as if she would be better as an only dog.
-Her strong herding drive is displayed in gentle nip at other dogs.
+She is a two 1/2 year-old Double Merle, Australian Shepherd.
+She is blind in one eye but fortunate to have hearing.
+Cricket is a typical high-energy Aussie and likes to herd the other dogs.
+She is being fostered in the South County Area of St. Louis, Missouri.
 Cricket is also a total cuddle bug and would love to crawl into the laps of her forever family for hugs and kisses.
 She will sleep quietly through the night in her crate but would be happier snuggled up with her humans in their beds.
 Cricket is completely housetrained and knows how to use a dog door.
-She also knows sit and stay, although she could benefit from some basic obedience (recommended).
+Cricket has been working diligently with one of our foster trainers and learning a lot of commands as well as a few other traits.
+These are things her forever home would want to continue.
 Cricket is past the problematic puppy stage and doesnât chew on anything inappropriate.
 Cricket was turned into animal control by her former owner for doing what dogs do â chasing chickens.
 Prior to coming to Speak!
 St Louis, she had unfortunately never lived indoors.
-She is now very happy being inside with her foster mom and would love nothing more than to land a forever home with people who will treat her like the amazing beauty that she is!
+She is now very happy being inside with her foster home and would love nothing more than to land a forever home with people who will treat her like the amazing beauty that she is!
 Cricket is up-to-date on her vaccinations, spayed and microchipped.
 It is recommended that her family have a visible fence and no children under 10 years of age.
-She requires monthly preventatives for heartworms, fleas and ticks.
+She currently lives with a cat but will chase it when given the opportunity.
+She would probably do best in a household without cats or smaller dogs.
+She requires monthly preventatives for heartworms, fleas, and ticks.
 If you'd like to apply for this beauty queen, you may do so at: https://www.speakstlouis.com/forms/adoption-application/